ARMmbed/mbed-os-tools/README.md

 $ coverage run setup.py test
 ```

-A report can then be generated:
+You can then generate a report:

 ```
 $ coverage report